adammathes/snkt/README.md

 | %F     | Filename | foo   |
 | %T     | Title    | bar   |

-Filenames and titles will be "cleaned" of characters unsuitable for links.
-Extension will be removed from the Filename.
+`Filename` is a cleaned version of the post's original filename with the extension removed.
+Filenames and titles will be "cleaned" of characters unsuitable for links, with whitespace replaced by `-`.

 ### Filters